ikhvorost/KeyValueCoding/README.md

 ### swift_setValue(_:, to:, key:)

-Sets a property of an instance specified by a given key to a given value.
+Sets a property of an instance specified by a given name or key path to a given value.

 ```swift
 var song = Song(name: "", artist: "")